On a generalization of affinoid varieties: Bornological strictly convergent power-series

-Moreover $A \lt X \gt$ has well defined spectrum, and if $A$ is complete then also $A \lt X \gt$ is complete. \begin{proof} $A \lt X \gt$ is by definition the colimit of a system of seminormed algebras in the category of bornological algebras, hence is multiplicatively convex (and complete if $A$ is complete). $A$ has well defined spectrum means that
+Moreover, $A \lt X \gt$ is a bornological m-algebra, and if $A$ is complete then also $A \lt X \gt$ is complete. \end{thm} \begin{proof} We fix an isomorphism $A \cong \underset{i \in I}\limind A_i$ for a filtered monomorphic inductive system of seminormed algebras.
+Since all the constructions that we will use in the proof are functorial, nothing will depend on the choice of this isomorphism.
+Then, $A \lt X \gt$ is clearly multiplicatively convex and it is complete if the $A_i$ are complete because then $\underset{i \in I}\limind A_i \lt X_i \gt$ are complete by proposition \ref{prop_complete_series} and the functor $A \mapsto A \lt X \gt$ preserve monomorphisms.